Marble Falls, Texas: History

-The town grew to a population of 1,800 within ten years.

 In 1917, Marble Falls elected Ophelia Crosby "Birdie" Harwood as the first woman mayor in Texas, three years before women were allowed to vote.

 When the Max Starcke Dam was completed in 1951, the marble falls which had given the town its name were submerged under the new Lake Marble Falls.
 The town's economy declined through the drought of the 1950s, and prospered as a tourism and retirement location, beginning in the 1970s.
 Beginning in the 1980s, Marble Falls has grown into the retail and entertainment center for the Highland Lakes area.

 Geography

+Lake Marble Falls in Marble Falls.

 Marble Falls is located on the banks of Lake Marble Falls.
 According to the Handbook of Texas website, the former falls were flooded by the lake, which was created by a shelf of limestone running diagonally across the Colorado River from northeast to southwest.
 The upper layer of limestone, brownish on the exterior but a deep blue inside, was so hard and cherty it was mistaken for marble.
 The falls were actually three distinct formations at the head of a canyon 1.25 mi long, with a drop of some 50 ft through the limestone strata.
 The natural lake and waterfall were covered when the Colorado River was dammed with the completion of Max Starcke Dam in 1951.
 Lake Marble Falls sits between Lake Lyndon B. Johnson to the north and Lake Travis to the south.
 The falls for which the city is named are now underwater but are revealed every few years when the lake is lowered.

 Equally noteworthy is the huge igneous batholith called Granite Mountain looming on the town's western edge that secured Marble Falls' place in Texas history.
-The famed pink granite was used for the construction of the Texas State Capitol and other state government office buildings, and can also be found in the Galveston Seawall and Austin–Bergstrom International Airport.
+188,518 cubic feet of the famed pink granite was used for the construction of the Texas State Capitol in 1886.
+The granite can also be found in other state government office buildings, and in the Galveston Seawall and Austin–Bergstrom International Airport.

 According to the United States Census Bureau, the city has a total area of 31.6 sqkm, of which 30.0 sqkm is land and 1.6 sqkm, or 5.21%, is water.